gregnordin/notes_to_self/Blender/notes-Blender.md

 - Successfully grow each layer downward in `bulk` layer case
 - Successfully move existing layers down by one layer before starting to grow next layer

-**Observations/next**:

-- Sudden appearance of 2D layer is disconcerting: have it fade-in quickly, followed by growing downward? &rarr; Wait for now.
-- Top of first layer is at z = 0.
-Keep here? &rarr; Yes.
+**Next**:

-- Make each successive layer a child of the first layer and move them all down between layers by moving the first layer down by a layer thickness and keep generation of latest layer at z = 0.
+- &#9989; Make each successive layer a child of the first layer and move them all down between layers by moving the first layer down by a layer thickness and keep generation of latest layer at z = 0. **Start with bulk case only**.
-- Adjust camera so full stack of layers stay in field of view?
+- &#9989; Adjust camera so full stack of layers stay in field of view?
-- Add LED illumination
+- &#9989; Add LED illumination
     - Make layer object same xy footprint as latest layer but considerably taller.
 Have it extend beyond the viewport of the camera.
-    - Have it appear a few frames before top of latest layer appears
     - Have it disappear a number of frames after latest layer z height reaches top of previous layer

 ## Next: